gabesullice/drocker/README.md

 Its philosophy is minimalistic and bare-bones.
 Drocker tries its best to get out of your way.
 Just making the tedious things simpler.

 ## Overview
+Drocker has three main components.
+First, is a suite of base images, like nginx, php-fpm, etc. All of Drocker's images are single-process containers, no supervisord funny-business.
+This choice allows you to orchestrate things however you choose.
+Although, for local orchestration we encourage you to use `docker-compose`.
+Drocker has no opinion on how you should orchestrate your containers in production.

+Second, Drocker ships with two Drupal specific images (built off the php-fpm base image).
+The intent here is to allow you to create Dockerfiles from these images, installing only your custom code and modifications.
+By doing so, you can easily "inherit" updates from the Drupal and php-fpm images.

-Drocker has three main components, a suite of base images, like nginx, php-fpm, and drocker-cli.
-These are configured to work in tandem and provide all the necessary dependencies for running Drupal.
-It then ships with two Drupal version dependent images, D7 and D8.
-These actually download and extract Drupal's source files into the container.
-Finally, Drocker has a command line tool, `drocker`.
-The CLI tool makes it easy to control the lifecycle of your local development, from running drush commands to spinning your containers up and down.
+Finally, Drocker ships with a command line tool (rather unoriginally named `drocker`).
+This tool makes it easy to control the lifecycle of your local development, from running drush commands, importing databases, to fixing permissions issues.

 ## Quickstart
 If you already have docker and docker-compose installed, you can follow these steps to get up and running: